 Specific community need that the Philly Fellow will address:

 Springboard Collaborative closes the reading achievement gap by coaching teachers, training family members, and incentivizing learning so that our scholars have the requisite skills to access life opportunities.
 We take a three-pronged approach: 1.
 Coach teachers in data-driven instruction to lead PreK-3rd graders toward reading growth goals.
 2. Equip families with effective strategies to teach reading at home.
 3. Award educational incentives in proportion to student gains.
 Springboard trains schools’ existing teachers to collaborate with their existing parents using their existing budgets.
-This approach builds lasting internal capacity by developing teachers as instructors, parents as partners, Site Managers as leaders, and children as readers.
-The Philly Fellow will lead the implementation of a new program offering designed to integrate effective parent engagement into schools’ culture, starting with the incoming Kindergarten classes.
-Schoolwide is developing to deepen our reach to more students.
-Our model will become more standard ethos than a seasonal intervention within school communities.
-Springboard intends to partner with eight School District of Philadelphia schools during the 2016-2017 year and the Philly Fellow will play an instrumental role in the success of the schoolwide pilot and collection of stakeholder feedback throughout the year for program improvement.
+This approach builds lasting internal capacity by developing teachers as instructors, parents as partners, Site Leaders as coaches, and children as readers.
+The Philly Fellow will continue building on the groundwork of our current VISTA in the implementation of our Schoolyear program.
+Schoolyear is designed with quarterly student goals, family workshops, and awards for participation and achievement.
+Las year Schoolyear focused on the incoming Kindergarten classes, and next year we intend to expand it to 1st graders and their families.
+Schoolyear can reach to more students than our out-of-school-time interventions.
+It is a way for Springboard’s model to become more standard ethos than a seasonal intervention within school communities.
+Springboard intends to double the number of school partner sites during the 2017-2018 year.
+The Philly Fellow will play an instrumental role in expanding Schoolyear and building upon the successful pilot year.
+They will review 2016-2017 data and stakeholder feedback for program improvement and will continue to monitor key performance indicators including student reading growth and family participation.

 The organization’s experience operating anti-poverty programming of this nature:

-Springboard Summer launched in 2011 with 40 participating students in one school and has grown to nearly 2,000 students in 21 schools.
+Springboard Summer launched in 2011 with 40 participating students in one school and has grown to nearly 3,000 students in 35 schools.
 We have partnered with schools in three states in racially and ethnically diverse communities.
 Throughout our growth and expansion, we have seen consistent results in reading growth and workshop attendance.
-Springboard Schoolyear was piloted in 2014 with 30 students in one school and in 2015 enrolled 150 students in 4 schools.
+Springboard Afterschool was piloted in 2014 with 30 students in one school and in 2015 enrolled 150 students in 4 schools.
 In addition to identifying the “secret sauce” of Springboard programming, we have secured inventory and warehouse space, developed training modules, and built a comprehensive database.
-Our team has extensive experience in the classroom, community and out-of-school time programs, and business operations.
+Our team has extensive experience in the classroom, community & out-of-school time programs, and business operations.
 Our unique insourcing approach builds the capacity at the school level for lasting impact.
-Teachers and Site Managers are hired from within schools’ existing communities and have a have a shared stake in working together with parents toward a solution:
+We have consistently seen over 3 months of growth in our students and about 90% of families participating in workshops.

 Fellow orientation plan: